-The Apple Watch 7 just launched and includes the largest ever display, which makes for an overall better experience.
-However, discounts on Apple Watch 6 and Apple Watch 3 make it tempting to sacrifice some features for a deal.
-Finally, the Apple Watch SE gives you an affordable option without giving up too many features.
+The Apple Watch 7 features the largest display ever on Apple Watch, which makes for a better overall experience, particularly for those with larger hands.
+However, discounts on Apple Watch 6 and Apple Watch 3 may tempt you to sacrifice some features to save some money.
+Finally, the Apple Watch SE gives you yet another affordable Apple Watch option without giving up too many features.

 Our Apple Watch buying guide will show you all of the differences and similarities across these four models and help you find which Apple Watch is the best for your needs and budget.